koehndesign/buildwp/README.md

 PHP classes can be included under the "src/app" directory.
 PSR-4 autoloading of your own classes should be enabled by adding your namespace to the composer.json config as described [here](https://getcomposer.org/doc/01-basic-usage.md#autoloading).
 The entire contents of the "src/app" directory will be copied to the build destination.
 All files/folders in the root "src" directory will also be copied, other than "src/scripts" and "src/styles" which are handled by their respective build processes.

 JS and CSS builds are handled very similarly.
-Any ".js" files in "src/styles/index" or ".pcss" files in "src/scripts/index" will be compiled by their respective build tools (esbuild or PostCSS).
-JS builds are not currently set up to support CSS-in-JS/importing CSS.
+Any files in "src/scripts/index" or "src/styles/index" will be compiled by their respective build tools (esbuild or PostCSS).
+Folder structures under index directories will be respected in the output directory.
 Feel free to structure common or included files as you want outside of the index directories.

+NOTE: Currently, the JS build task is not set up to support CSS-in-JS/importing CSS in javascript files.

 Running "npx buildwp setup" also copies some build scripts into your root package.json file.